jonbnewman/mobx-store-provider/docs/local-state.md

   type: "Dog",
 });

-// Use the store in this component function PetComponent() {
+// Create and use the store in this component function PetComponent() {
   const localStore = createStore(() => PetStore.create());
   return (